adrianodematteis/alpakka-from-kafka-to-file/README.md

-Alpakka from kafka to file
+Alpakka from kafka to remote file

 Simply alpakka application that reads messages from kafka and writes them to files on a remote host